 - Shooters must supply their own targets.
 One may also purchase targets from the club.

-- Targets must be placed in such a manner that fired bullets will be stopped by the back stop berm midway or below.
+- Targets must be placed in such a manner that fired bullets will be stopped by the back-stop berm midway or below.
 The side berms and top half of the backstop berm serve only as safety precautions; they are not to be intentionally used to shoot into.
 No property or range construction, other than the backstop berm is to be intentionally hit with bullets.

-- Targets may not be placed on top of the berms, but set on the ground immediately in front of the backstop berm or taped to the club-provided stands and in a position toward the center of the stand so the bullets will not be apt to strike the stand frame.
+- Targets may not be placed on the berms, but set on the ground immediately in front of the backstop berm or taped to the club-provided stands and in a position toward the center of the stand so the bullets will not be apt to strike the stand frame.

 - Firearms must remain cased until on the firing line, where they can be properly uncased.
-The firearm must be cleared, declared unloaded, and properly cased or concealed (for concealed carry) before removing it from the firing line.
+The firearm must be cleared, declared unloaded, and properly cased or holstered (for concealed carry) before removing it from the firing line.

-- It is EVERYONE’S responsibility to make sure the firing line is safe by having all firearms declared unloaded, magazines extracted from the gun and unloaded, slides locked back, laying on the booth table pointing in a safe direction, and everyone in or away from the “Start Area” before ANYONE goes forward of the firing line, FOR ANY REASON.
+- It is EVERYONE’S responsibility to make sure the firing line is safe by having all firearms declared unloaded, magazines extracted from the gun and unloaded, slides locked back, laying on the booth table pointing in a safe direction, and everyone in or away from the “Ready Area” before ANYONE goes forward of the firing line, FOR ANY REASON.
 NO EXCEPTIONS!